Jake Burger Player Props: White Sox vs. Dodgers

-Jake Burger -- .167 average over his past 10 games -- will be in action for the Chicago White Sox versus the Los Angeles Dodgers, with Clayton Kershaw on the hill, on June 14 at 10:10 PM ET.
+The Chicago White Sox, including Jake Burger (.176 batting average in his past 10 games), take on starting pitcher Michael Grove and the Los Angeles Dodgers at Dodger Stadium, Thursday at 10:10 PM ET.

-In his most recent game he had a hitless showing (0-for-3) against the Dodgers.
+In his most recent game, he smacked two homers in his previous appearance (going 2-for-5) against the Dodgers.

 Jake Burger Game Info & Props vs. the Dodgers